 Mr. Solomon is a Fellow of the Chartered Association of Certified Accountants and an Associate of the Institute of Financial Services.
 He served as President of the Institute of Banking and Finance (IBAF) during the 2003/2004 term and received a Fellowship from that institution in 2005 for his contribution to the development of the institution.
 In addition he is also a member of the Institute of Chartered Accountants of Trinidad and Tobago (ICATT).

 He currently holds the position of Senior Specialist Advisor, Corporate Governance, Controls and Compliance.
-He was appointed as a Commissioner of the TTSEC on April 25, 2016 and is currently serving his second term in office effected, April 25, 2018.
-He will serve in this position for two years.
+Mr. Solomon was appointed as a Commissioner of the TTSEC on April 25, 2016 and is currently serving his second term in office effected, April 25, 2018.
+He will serve in this position for two (2) years.